arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense-rev2/tutorials/01.user-manual/content.md

 ## Nano 33 BLE Sense Rev2 Overview

 The Nano 33 BLE Sense Rev2 board combines the microcontroller nRF52840 and a set of sensors with the compact and familiar Nano form factor.
-This board is designed to facilitate easy prototyping where movement and enviroment sensors are needed.
+This board is designed to facilitate easy prototyping where movement and environment sensors are needed.

 ![ ](assets/Nano33_ble_sense_rev2.png)